Hi, I'm Susan...

 It was the fall of 2001.
 I was working full time and alone with our infant.
 My husband, a Naval Officer, was on his second long deployment in two years; this one because of 9/11.
 In a nutshell, I was tired and scared.
 It was then that I went to my first yoga class - in a chapel that had incredibly beautiful and incredibly tall stained-glass windows.
 What a setting!
 I told my new yoga teacher that I was facing a lot of fear and unknowns.
 She gave me a hug.
 So, for me, yoga is a safe space.
 It's like the safety and security of that hug.

-Fast-forward twenty-one years, and I have experienced the profound loss of my husband to cancer during the Covid-19 pandemic.
+Fast-forward twenty years, and I experienced the profound loss of my husband to cancer during the Covid-19 pandemic.
 I am constantly managing the emotions that come with that experience.
 I'm learning, moment by moment, how to move forward in a life that looks very different than I have ever previously imagined.
 I’m grateful for all my yoga tools.
 They - along with close family and friends - help me weather the ups and downs that come with this territory.

 Although I don’t currently live on the east coast, I am a born and raised Canadian Maritimer.
 I’ve been Ottawa-based now for 13 years and having (mostly) raised my son here it also feels like home.
 I was a “band geek” growing up.
 I was most comfortable in front of people when I was playing an instrument and making music.
 I love fabrics (their textures and colours) and the sense of accomplishment that comes with creating an article of clothing or other handmade items.